| Written by Michal Wozniakowski-Zehenter

 What is Offshore Emergency Response Time?

 Offshore Emergency Response Time is the total time it takes to respond to an emergency on an offshore installation, like an oil rig or a wind farm.
-This time includes everything from the moment an emergency is detected and reported, gathering and sending out emergency teams, the journey those teams take to get to the incident, and finally starting the actual help or intervention needed.
+This includes everything from the moment an emergency is detected and reported, gathering and sending out emergency teams, the journey those teams take to get to the incident, and finally starting the needed help or intervention.

 It's crucial to respond quickly to emergencies in the offshore world, where installations can be far from land and exposed to harsh conditions.
 Emergency teams, like those on SOVs or helicopters, need to be well-prepared and quick to react and get to the scene of an incident if they want to be efficient.
 Our goal is to minimize the risks and harms of offshore emergencies by getting help as fast as we can (learn more about EHS Risk Management).

-What are the 5 levels of emergency response?
+What are the five levels of emergency response?

 Prevention focuses on preventing human hazards, primarily from potential natural disasters or terrorist (both physical and biological) attacks.
 Preventive measures are designed to provide more permanent protection from disasters; however, not all disasters can be prevented.
-The risk of loss of life and injury can be limited with good evacuation plans, environmental planning and design standards.
+Good evacuation plans, environmental planning, and design standards can limit the risk of loss of life and injury.

 Preparedness is a continuous cycle of planning, organizing, training, equipping, exercising, evaluating, and taking corrective action.
-Training and exercising plans is the cornerstone of preparedness which focuses on readiness to respond to all-hazards incidents and emergencies.
+Training and exercise plans are the cornerstone of preparedness, which focuses on readiness to respond to all-hazards incidents and emergencies.

 Response is comprised of the coordination and management of resources (including personnel, equipment, and supplies) utilizing the Incident Command System in an all-hazards approach; and measures taken for life/property/environmental safety.
 The response phase is a reaction to the occurrence of a catastrophic disaster or emergency.

-Recovery consists of those activities that continue beyond the emergency period to restore critical community functions and begin to manage stabilization efforts.
+Recovery consists of activities that continue beyond the emergency period to restore critical community functions and begin managing stabilization efforts.
 The recovery phase begins immediately after the threat to human life has subsided.
 The goal of the recovery phase is to bring the affected area back to some degree of normalcy.

 Mitigation is the effort to reduce loss of life and property by lessening the impact of disasters and emergencies.
 Mitigation involves structural and non-structural measures taken to limit the impact of disasters and emergencies.